DewduSendanayake/Food-Crew/README.md

 - **API Ready**: Easily tested with Postman or integrated into a UI

-📚 Academic Angle
+## 📚 Academic Angle

-This project demonstrates:
+This project demonstrates,

-Multi-Agent Coordination → Distributed intelligence via CrewAI
+- Multi-Agent Coordination → Distributed intelligence via CrewAI

-Vector Retrieval → Semantic food knowledge base
+- Vector Retrieval → Semantic food knowledge base

-API Abstraction → Wrapping LLM orchestration in Flask for real-world use
+- API Abstraction → Wrapping LLM orchestration in Flask for real-world use

 It’s basically a mini research playground where AI theory meets tasty practice.

-📜 License
+## ⚖️ License & Usage

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the
+**Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).**

+That means:
+- ✅ Free for personal, academic, and research use.
+- ❌ **No commercial use of any kind is allowed.**
+- ❌ You may not sell, sublicense, or include this in proprietary systems.

+For full details, see the [LICENSE](LICENSE) file.

 🥳 Acknowledgements

-CrewAI team for the multi-agent framework
+- CrewAI team for the multi-agent framework

-OpenAI / LLM stack for the conversational power
+- OpenAI / LLM stack for the conversational power

-You, the reader, for not being replaced by robots… yet.
+- You, the reader, for not being replaced by robots… yet.

 "A crew that eats together, codes together." 🍜👩‍💻👨‍💻